My new Random Encounter Decks have arrived!

 Glad you asked!

-I'm aiming to launch the first two decks, The Outlander & The Outlander Quickening, by March 1 2020 at the latest.
+It's taken some time as I've been doing all this alone and without a Kickstarter, but they're finally available.
+The Outlander & The Outlander Quickening, are the first two decks I've launched.
 These decks are filled with random encounters you can play in almost any terrain, environment or situation the party stumbles its way into.
 That's 100 random encounters at your fingertips ready for wherever the party wanders off to!

 The next two decks released will be The Dweller & The Dweller Quickening, packed with encounters suitable for urban settings like villages, towns and cities.